 1. This Administrative Settlement Agreement and Order on Consent ("Settlement Agreement") is entered into voluntarily by the United States Environmental Protection Agency ("U.S. EPA") and Respondent.
-This Settlement Agreement provides for the performance of removal actions by Respondent including recording any Environmental Covenant on portions of the Site where radioactive contamination may be present and also the reimbursement of certain response costs incurred by the United States at or in connection with the property designated Lindsay Light Operable Unit ("OU") 18, located at 515 North Peshtigo Court, Chicago, Illinois and that was formerly a parking lot and known as the "Site."
+This Settlement Agreement provides for the performance of removal actions by Respondent including recording deed restrictions on portions of the Site where radioactive contamination may be present and the reimbursement of certain response costs incurred by the United States at or in connection with the property currently designated as Lindsay Light II Site 05YT Operable Unit ("OU") 7, and more specifically defined in paragraph 8(k) below.

 2. This Settlement Agreement is issued under the authority vested in the President of the United States by Sections 104, 106(a), 107 and 122 of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, 42 U.S.C. §§ 9604, 9606(a), 9607 and 9622, as amended ("CERCLA").
 This authority has been delegated to the Administrator of the U.S. EPA by Executive Order No. 12580, January 23, 1987, 52 Federal Register 2923, and further delegated to the Regional Administrators by U.S. EPA Delegation Nos.
 14-14-A, 14-14-C and 14-14-D, and to the Director, Superfund Division, Region 5, by Regional Delegation Nos.
-14-14-A, 14-14-C and 14-14-D.
+14-14-A, 14-14-D.